Sudden stop (economics): Economic impact

 The balance of payments identity establishes that the current account is equal to the capital account plus the accumulation of international reserves.
 Therefore, a large slowdown in capital inflows is met either by a loss of international reserves and/or a lower current account deficit, both of which have negative economic effects.

 A reduction in the current account deficit is achieved through a decrease in domestic aggregate demand for tradable goods.
 Since tradable and non-tradable goods are complements, this also reduces demand for non-tradable goods.
 The demand for tradable goods reflects in a reduction in imports; however, the lower demand for non-tradable goods translates into lower output and real depreciation of the currency (lower relative price of non tradable to tradable goods).
 Firms producing non-tradable goods face an increase in the real cost of financing, as the cost of loans in terms of the price of non-tradable goods rises.
 These firms get lower revenues, which reduce their ability to repay their loans.
 As a result, banks face a higher rate of non-performing loans from this sector.
 In this situation, banks become more cautious and decrease loans, which worsens the economic recession.

 A collapse in asset prices also contributes to a sharp slowdown in economic activity.
 The value of loan collaterals are severely reduced which further impacts the situation of the financial system and reduces credit, reflecting in lower consumption and investment.
 Furthermore, lower asset prices have negative wealth effects for consumers, which further reduce consumption spending.
-The features of sudden stops are similar to those of balance of payment crises in terms of devaluations of the domestic currency followed by periods of output loss.
+The features of sudden stops are similar to those of balance of payments crises in terms of devaluations of the domestic currency followed by periods of output loss.
 However, sudden stops are characterized by sharper recessions and a larger fall in the price of non-tradable to tradable goods.

 A similar argument relates large changes in relative prices of tradable and non-tradable goods with the effects of a sudden stop.
-The mechanism is explained by a credit based approach to currency crises, where countries with less developed financial markets experience a sharper output fall during a sudden stop episode, regardless of whether the country has a fixed or floating exchange rate regime, as the source of the crisis is through the deterioration of private firms’ balance sheets.
+The mechanism is explained by a credit based approach to currency crises, where countries with less developed financial markets experience a sharper output fall during a sudden stop episode, regardless of whether the country has a fixed or floating exchange rate regime, as the source of the crisis is through the deterioration of private firms' balance sheets.
 Therefore, a higher proportion of foreign currency debt increases the vulnerability to currency devaluations.
 Different to first generation crisis models, in their model crises may occur even under low unemployment and sound fiscal policies.